 The RTP Reliability Cases start from the SSWG base cases and are modified as specified in the Planning Guide and the annual RTP scope document.
 The RTP scope document is presented by ERCOT to the Regional Planning Group (RPG) each year to communicate any case-specific assumptions not stipulated in the Planning Guides and to solicit stakeholder comments on the process and assumptions to be used in the upcoming analysis.

 The SSWG base cases are modified because some of the assumptions contained in the SSWG cases are not appropriate for the RTP studies.
 Planning Guide Section 6.1(1) states, in part, “These case models…provide a starting point for each required season and year” [emphasis added].
-For example, the following adjustments to the SSWG base cases are typically made to the create the RTP Reliability Cases:
+For example, the following adjustments to the SSWG base cases are typically made to create the RTP Reliability Cases:

 A transmission project is removed from the cases if it (1) is classified as a Tier 1, 2, or 3 project, and (2) has not completed RPG Project Review.